 The DSLR and mirrorless companies are resting on their laurels, just like the hare.
 Phone photography is pushing limits and improving leaps and bounds every day – just like the tortoise.

-So, it’s been established that today’s smartphones don’t have the best camera for professional photography.
-But it’s also been proven that these cameras are improving and improving fast and that by pairing your smartphone with some gear you can get DSLR or mirrorless level results.
+So, we established that today’s smartphones don’t have the best camera for professional photography.
+But it’s also been proven that these cameras are improving and improving fast.
+And that by pairing your smartphone with some high-quality gear, you can get DSLR or mirrorless level results.

 So, what does a loss for phone photography mean?
 Well, not much in our opinion, and here’s why.